thoughtbot/shoulda-matchers/CONTRIBUTING.md

 - Use single quotes for strings.
 - When breaking up methods across multiple lines, place the `.` at the end of the line instead of the beginning.
-- Don't use conditional modifiers (i.e. `x if y`); place the beginning and ending of conditionals on their own lines.
+- Avoid using conditional modifiers (e.g. `x if y`).
+Instead, place the beginning and ending of conditionals on their own lines.
 - Use an 80-character line-length except for `describe`, `context`, `it`, and `specify` lines in tests.
 - For arrays, hashes, and method arguments that span multiple lines, place a